for the degree of Doctor of Philosophy in Philosophy

 The normal program of graduate study in philosophy is directed toward the Ph.D.
 The M.A. degree is awarded after completing Stage One.
 Only under exceptional circumstances and without any commitment of financial aid, students may be allowed to seek only the Master of Arts degree.
 This happens only rarely.
 Students seeking solely an M.A. degree are encouraged to apply elsewhere.

 The Graduate College admission requirements apply.
 Applicants should have had a course in symbolic logic and general courses in the history of ancient and early modern philosophy.
 Students deficient in these areas may be admitted, but they are required to remedy their deficiencies by taking such courses in their first year.
 Applicants should also have done some coursework in such central areas of philosophical inquiry as ethics and the theory of knowledge.
 All applications for admission must be supported by three letters of recommendation from persons qualified to comment on the applicant's aptitude for graduate study in philosophy.
-All applicants are also required to take the general aptitude portion of the Graduate Record Examination (GRE) and to submit their scores.
 They are further required to submit a sample of their written work in philosophy (10-20 pages).
 International applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) and submit their scores; a score of at least 600 on the paper-based test (115 on the computer-based test) is required for regular admission.
 In addition, these students must demonstrate competence in oral English before they will be allowed to assist as preceptors for the department, as described in the information for teaching assistants.

 The deadline for applications is January 1 for admission in the following fall semester.
 Students are not normally permitted to start the program in the spring semester.
 For additional information see the department's information for prospective graduate students.